oliverw/miningcore/README.md

 If you are planning to run a Multipool-Cluster, the simple setup might not perform well enough under high load.
 In this case you are strongly advised to use PostgreSQL 11 or higher.
 After performing the steps outlined in the basic setup above, perform these additional steps:

 **WARNING**: The following step will delete all recorded shares.
-Do **NOT** do this on a production pool unless you backup your <code>shares</code> table using <code>pg_backup</code> first!
+Do **NOT** do this on a production pool unless you backup your `shares` table using `pg_backup` first!

 ```console
 $ wget https://raw.githubusercontent.com/coinfoundry/miningcore/master/src/Miningcore/Persistence/Postgres/Scripts/createdb_postgresql_11_appendix.sql
 $ psql -d miningcore -U miningcore -f createdb_postgresql_11_appendix.sql
 ```

-After executing the command, your <code>shares</code> table is now a [list-partitioned table](https://www.postgresql.org/docs/11/ddl-partitioning.html) which dramatically improves query performance, since almost all database operations Miningcore performs are scoped to a certain pool.
+After executing the command, your `shares` table is now a [list-partitioned table](https://www.postgresql.org/docs/11/ddl-partitioning.html) which dramatically improves query performance, since almost all database operations Miningcore performs are scoped to a certain pool.

 The following step needs to performed **once for every new pool** you add to your cluster.
-Be sure to **replace all occurences** of <code>mypool1</code> in the statement below with the id of your pool from your Miningcore configuration file:
+Be sure to **replace all occurences** of `mypool1` in the statement below with the id of your pool from your Miningcore configuration file:

 ```sql
 CREATE TABLE shares_mypool1 PARTITION OF shares FOR VALUES IN ('mypool1');